arkadysmirnov66/tips-and-tricks/README.md

 ## Structures
 - Metatype - hashable implementation of Self.type
-- Container - fabric based on Metatype and closures
+- Container - factory based on Metatype and closures
 - Result - simple structure for any kind of requests or workers